- RuneScape Wiki

-Like these first Player Moderators, all who are invited are normal players of the game, just like you.
-They play to complete quests and increase their levels, but because they have shown themselves to be friendly and community minded, they have been invited by Jagex to be ambassadors of our game while they are playing.
+Player Moderators - or PMods - are champions of the community.
+The first PMods were introduced to RuneScape in June 2004.
+Player Moderators are normal players of the game, but because they have shown themselves to be friendly and community minded, they have been invited by Jagex to be ambassadors of the game while they are playing.

 Player Moderator characters look no different from any other players when they are in-game, and like other players they can be any level.
 When a Player Moderator speaks they are very easy to identify, as you will always see a small silver crown next to their name when they type a message.
 This crown shows in all the chat types including private messages and Quick Chat.
 Below is an example of the crown you will see in the chat box.

-Player Moderators have access to the forums and the Player Moderator Centre.
+Player Moderators also have access to the Player Moderator Centre.
 Within the Player Moderator Centre there are links to the Player Moderator forums, information, registration links and up-to-date guidelines.
 These features ensure that our Player Moderators have the guidance and advice they need, while enabling us to collect valuable feedback.

 Player Moderators, just like all players, can report others when they see something that may harm the community.
 They are given guidance and have the additional ability to add a mute to a report for more serious issues.
 Jagex have a dedicated team who monitor and review every report received as a matter of priority to ensure that any actions taken by a Player Moderator are correct.